duqaqon/webhook-notifier/README.md

 [ ![lisence-shield][] ][lisence]

 # RexHook (webhook-notifier)
-Rexhook is an webhook notifier made by [duqaqon](https://github.com/duqaqon) especially made to prevent raids from ro-aviation
+Rexhook is an webhook notifier made by [duqaqon](https://github.com/duqaqon) especially made to prevent raids from Ro-Aviation.
+The purpose of this project is to prevent the Anti-rubeus raids.
+This project can also be used outside Ro-Aviation.

+## Hosting
+You will need to download the source code of this project to be able to host it on your own.
+Additional you can add the bot on your server.
+(Link coming soon)

+## Contributing
+Pull requests are welcome.
+For major changes, please contact me via the discord server located at the top of this **README** file

+## Lisence
+You may use this project under the [MIT](https://choosealicense.com/licenses/mit/) lisence.
+If you remove any credits in the project/source code, I will take legal actions.